Simu Liu: 2019–present: Recent work and Marvel Cinematic Universe

 In early 2019, Liu guest-starred in the 100th episode of ABC's Fresh Off the Boat as a noodle vendor named Willie.
 He also guest-starred in an episode of the TV series Awkwafina Is Nora from Queens as Garbage Boy.

 At Comic-Con 2019, Disney announced that Liu would play the titular superhero Shang-Chi in the film Shang-Chi and the Legend of the Ten Rings, which is set in the Marvel Cinematic Universe (MCU).
 Shang-Chi and the Legend of the Ten Rings is Marvel's first film with an Asian-led cast.
 Liu had asked about playing the role on Twitter in December 2018 when the movie was revealed to be in development.
 After several production and release delays due to the COVID-19 pandemic, the film was released in theaters on 3 September 2021, garnering positive critical reception and achieving commercial success.
 A sequel is planned.
+He will also return to play the titular character in the upcoming MCU film Avengers: Doomsday (2026).

 In September 2021, it was revealed that Liu will lead the English-language voice cast of Bright: Samurai Soul, a Netflix anime film which premiered on 12 October.
-In February 2022, Liu joined the cast of Greta Gerwig's Barbie film for Warner Bros. and thriller film Hello Stranger directed by April Mullen.
+In February 2022, Liu joined the cast of Greta Gerwig's Barbie film, as well as the thriller film Hello Stranger directed by April Mullen, which eventually became Simulant.
+Both films were released in 2023, with the former garnering acclaim and breaking box office records.

 Both Liu and NBA player Jeremy Lin had guest appearances as caricaturized versions of themselves in Malaysian comedian Ronny Chieng's Netflix short Ronny Chieng Takes Chinatown (2022).
 In December 2022, Liu was a guest narrator at Disney's Candlelight Processional.
+On 7 April 2023, Liu released his debut single, titled "Don't".
+He was a guest dragon in season 19 of the Canadian reality series Dragons' Den.

+In January 2025, Liu announced on Twitter that he was working to make a live action adaptation of Sleeping Dogs after a previous version starring Donnie Yen had been canceled.
+Shortly afterwards, it was reported that the film had entered pre-production with Liu expected to replace Yen as well as produce.